All About Prenuptial Agreements: Frequently Asked Questions

 What does a prenup protect?

-A prenup protects pre-marital assets and defines how both pre-marital debt and marital debt will be handled.
-It serves other purposes as well, though.
-It protects a party’s right to spousal support or protects a spouse from having to pay spousal support.
-It protects against nasty litigation if you divorce.
-It provides peace of mind during the marriage because each spouse knows what their rights and obligations are.
+Additionally, a prenup can protect a party’s right to spousal support or protect a spouse from having to pay spousal support.
+It can protect against nasty litigation if you divorce.
+A prenuptial agreement provides peace of mind during the marriage because each spouse knows what their rights and obligations are.

 All marriages end, whether by divorce or death.
 So, a prenup can also protect estate rights should one spouse die.